caolan/copykitten/README.md

 Functions to manipulate JSON data and return an updated copy.
 Leaves the original data untouched.

-A refrence to a CopyKitten object will always return the same value.
-This can make understanding your programs easier and is especially useful to detect state changes during top-down rendering (e.g. [Redux][redux]).

 CopyKitten is a minimal library, designed only for JSON data types: strings, numbers, booleans, null, objects, and arrays.
 For a much wider selection of immutable data structures with less naive implementations, see [Immutable.js][immutable-js].

+A refrence to a CopyKitten object will always return the same value.
+This can make understanding your programs easier, and help you detect state changes during top-down rendering (e.g. [Redux][redux]).

 ## Data conversion